 They also keep their skin moist with regular applications of a natural emollient secreted by their limbs which they pass over their backs to prevent dryness while branch-hopping.

 A few New World monkeys – those living in the Americas – have opposable thumbs.
 These include the saki, ukari, tamarin, woolly monkey, night monkey, owl monkey, capuchin, and squirrel monkeys.
 Like lemurs and lorises, some of these monkeys are classified as having pseudo-opposable thumbs.

 Since New World monkeys evolved in South America, later migrating into Central America as well, they didn’t face competition from other monkeys.
-Consequently, a few of these small primates developed opposable thumbs and other distinct features such as prehensile tails, which can grip things.
+Consequently, a few of these small primates developed opposable thumbs and other distinct features, such as prehensile tails, which can grip things.
 Their noses are broader and flatter than Old World monkeys too.

-Animals with Opposable Thumbs List
+Summary Of 10 Animals With Opposable Thumbs